Willi Castro Player Props: Twins vs. White Sox

 Willi Castro At The Plate

-- Castro is hitting .243 with nine doubles, a triple, five home runs and 17 walks.
+- Castro is batting .243 with nine doubles, a triple, five home runs and 17 walks.

-- Castro has picked up an RBI in 22.5% of his games this year, with two or more RBI in 4.2% of his games.
-He has also produced three or more runs in one contest.
+- Castro has had an RBI in 16 games this season (22.5%), including three multi-RBI outings (4.2%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.